Harley-Davidson Motorcycle Accident Attorney in Boston

-If you or a family member have been injured in an accident involving a Harley-Davidson motorcycle, the Law Offices of Jeffrey S. Glassman can help.
+If you or a family member have been injured in an accident involving a Harley-Davidson motorcycle, the Jeffrey Glassman Injury Lawyers can help.
 Our motorcycle attorneys are not only highly skilled negotiators and litigators, but many are bike riders and Harley-Davidson aficionados, too.

 We have recovered millions of dollars for injured motorcyclists and their families.
 We can help you obtain compensation for medical bills, pain and suffering and more.
 Not only do we have a winning track record, but our law firm has the resources to go up against deep-pocketed companies like Harley-Davidson and win.

 Our case evaluations are free and we take cases on a contingency basis, which means there is no cost to you until we win your case.A Brief History of Harley-Davidson

 Harley-Davidson was founded in Milwaukee in 1903 by friends William Harley and Arthur Davidson.
 The company took off during World War II when Harley-Davidson manufactured about 60,000 motorcycles for the United States military.

 When the soldiers returned from the war in the 1940s, many of them purchased Harley-Davidsons and swapped their conservative pre-war lives for ones characterized by freedom and mobility.
 From 1945 to 1970, the number of motorcycles registered in the U.S. spiked from about 200,000 to just under 3 million.